Nuxt 3 integration

 , locale resources are bundled as json, but with this plugin set, locale resources are converted from json to JavaScript code for bandwidth.

-Vue I18n just call the functions! if the locale resource is a function, since it has already been compiled.
+Vue I18n just call the functions since they have already been compiled.

-In this tutorial, the Nuxt 3 application is small, so we can not enough experience the performance of this optimization, but as the application gets larger, it will benefit from it.
+In this guide, the Nuxt 3 application is small, so we can not enough experience the performance of the optimization but as the application gets larger, it will definitely benefit from it.